codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/Creating-tables-ab95.md

 ```
 CREATE TABLE catalog (
-	id INT(8) NOT NULL auto_increment,
+	id INT(8) UNSIGNED NOT NULL auto_increment,
 	name VARCHAR(255) default NULL,
 	manufacture_year YEAR(4) default NULL,
 	brand VARCHAR(255) default NULL,
 	PRIMARY KEY (id)
 ) AUTO_INCREMENT=1;
 ```
+<small>We will cover the `PRIMARY KEY` constraint in future sections.</small>

+A `guitars-catalog.sql` was created and opened for you:

+1. Click on the file (in the left pane)
-We've created a `guitars-catalog.sql` file, copy and paste the code above inside the file and:
+2. Copy the code above inside the file
+3. Paste the code in the file
+4. Switch to the terminal pane and execute:

 ```
 mysql> USE guitars_collection;